weejulius/.donotrepeatyourself/README.md

 * repositories : $home/repositories
 * the commands is ended with .sh
 * all the command will be ln to $home/bin
+* all the notes will be put to $home/notes by default

 **$home is the current user home directory**